-We believe our current cash, net proceeds from debt issuances and our IPO will be sufficient to fund our working capital requirements beyond the next 12 months.
-This belief assumes, among other things, that we will continue to be successful in implementing our business strategy and that there will be no material adverse developments in the business, liquidity or capital requirements.
+We intend to continue implementing our business strategy with the expectation that there will be no material adverse developments in our business, liquidity or capital requirements.
 If one or more of these factors do not occur as expected, it could have a material adverse impact on our activities, including (i) reduction or delay of our business activities, (ii) forced sales of material assets, (iii) defaults on our obligations, or (iv) insolvency.
 Our planned investments may not result in increased revenue or growth of our business.
 We cannot assure you that we will be able to generate revenue sufficient to offset our expected cost increases and planned investments in our business and platform.
-As a result, we may incur significant losses for the foreseeable future, and may not be able to achieve and/or sustain profitability, then we may not be able to achieve our business plan, fund our business or continue as a going concern.
-The financial statements included in this Quarterly Report on Form 10-Q do not contain any adjustments which might be necessary if we were unable to continue as a going concern.
+As a result, we may incur significant losses for the foreseeable future, and may not be able to achieve and/or sustain profitability.
+If we fail to achieve and sustain profitability, then we may not be able to achieve our business plan, fund our business or continue as a going concern.
+The financial statements included in this Annual Report on Form 10-K do not contain any adjustments which might be necessary if we were unable to continue as a going concern.